-In addition to the specific requirements and application material in this subsection, the requirements and application material in paragraphs 600.1 to 600.27 A1 are relevant to applying the conceptual framework when providing a legal service to an audit client.
+- Providing legal services to an audit client might create a self-review or advocacy - In addition to the specific requirements and application material in this subsection, the requirements and application material in paragraphs 600.1 to R600.10 are relevant to applying the conceptual framework when providing a legal service to an audit client.
+This subsection includes requirements that prohibit firms and network firms from providing certain legal services to audit clients in some circumstances because the threats cannot be addressed by applying safeguards.

-- 608.2 A1 Legal services are defined as any services for which the individual providing the services must either: - (a) Have the required legal training to practice law; or - (b) Be admitted to practice law before the courts of the jurisdiction in which such services are to be provided. - 608.2 A2 This subsection deals specifically with: - Providing legal advice. - Acting as general counsel. - Acting in an advocacy role.
+- 608.3 A1 Legal services are defined as any services for which the individual providing the services must either: - (a) Have the required legal training to practice law; or - (b) Be admitted to practice law before the courts of the jurisdiction in which such services are to be provided.

+Acting in an Advisory Role